Starch and Sugar, %

 DISEASE PRECAUTION: Grower should balance product yield potential, product maturity and cultural practice selection against their anticipated risk of a specific disease and need for resistance.
 In high disease-risk conditions, consider planting products with at least moderate resistance ratings of 4 or higher to help reduce risk.
 When susceptible products with disease ratings of 1 to 3 are planted in conditions of high disease pressure, the grower assumes a higher level of risk.
 If conditions are severe, even products rated as resistant can be adversely affected.
 Independent of yield reduction, diseases can predispose plants to secondary diseases such as stalk rots.
 This requires individual field and product monitoring for stalk stability and timely harvest when warranted.

-MILK OR BEEF PER ACRE: 9 = Outstanding; 1 = Poor.
-Based on University of Wisconsin MILK2006 utilizing silage, nutrient content and digestibility.
+20 MILK PER ACRE/BEEF PER ACRE: 9 = Outstanding; 1 = Poor, based on University of Wisconsin MILK2006 utilizing silage yield, nutrient content and digestibility.